 In June of 1992, sixty-six students began course work that would lead to a BSN.
 The first graduate completed course work in March 1993 and celebrated commencement that June.
-Alumni of the University of Washington Tacoma BSN program now total more than 1,100.
+Alumni of the University of Washington Tacoma BSN program now total nearly 1,500.

 Other program highlights include establishing an accelerated ADN-BSN-MN track in 2004; offering BSN courses off-site at Providence St. Peter Hospital in Olympia in 2005, 2008, and 2011; and creating a dual enrollment program for the BSN program with Pierce College in 2007, which allows ADN students to begin their BSN studies while they are completing their ADN program.
 This option has been expanded to other community colleges in the region.

 In recent years, a minor in Health and Society was created for non-RN undergraduates at UW Tacoma.
-Autumn 2009 saw the admission of the first students to a new degree, a Bachelor of Arts with a major in Healthcare Leadership for non-RNs, and as of 2012 more than 30 students have graduated.
-In 2013, the Nursing and Education programs will offer a new practice doctorate degree, the Doctor of Education (EdD) in Educational Leadership.
+Autumn 2009 saw the admission of the first students to the Bachelor of Arts degree with a major in Healthcare Leadership for non-RNs.
+In 2013, the Nursing & Healthcare Leadership and Education programs jointly launched a new practice doctorate degree, the Doctor of Education (EdD) in Educational Leadership.

 UW Tacoma Nursing is exceptionally proud of each students' successes and for the countless contributions they make our region and beyond.